Frequently asked questions

 For professionally managed accounts, you may recommend a qualified investment advisor to invest account assets in a broad range of options outside of the investment pools, including stocks, bonds, ETFs, and mutual funds.

-Professionally managed accounts, which are available for accounts of $250,000 or more, allow you to recommend an investment advisor to manage assets outside of the investment pools.
-Your recommended advisor, if approved, may invest account assets in individual equities, bonds, or mutual funds consistent with our investment policy and guidelines.
+Professionally managed accounts, which are available for accounts of $100,000 or more, allow you to recommend an investment advisor to manage assets outside of the investment pools.
+Your recommended advisor, if approved, may invest DAF account assets in individual equities, bonds, or mutual funds consistent with our investment policy and guidelines.

 Giving to a charity

-The time required to process and approve a grant recommendation varies depending on charity responsiveness, but on average, checks are mailed within five to seven business days.
+The time required to process and approve a grant recommendation varies depending on charity responsiveness, but on average, checks are mailed within seven to 10 business days.
 During peak activity periods, checks may take longer to issue.
-If Schwab Charitable has not previously granted to the charity, the due diligence process may take a bit longer depending on the type of the charity and how responsive the charity is.
-During peak activity periods at the end of the year, grants sometimes take longer to issue.
+USPS delivery typically takes seven to 10 business days within the continental U.S.

 Succession planning

-A succession plan for your donor-advised fund account typically is part of an overall estate planning strategy, and the plan’s primary objective is continuing donations with maximum charitable impact while reducing estate taxes.
+A succession plan for your donor-advised fund (DAF) account typically is part of an overall estate planning strategy, and the plan’s primary objective is continuing donations with maximum charitable impact while reducing estate taxes.

-Schwab Charitable allows you to select any one or combination of three succession planning options:- recommend family members or other individuals as successors on your account
+DAFgiving360 allows you to select any one or combination of three succession planning options:

-- recommend charities as beneficiaries of final grants of your account balance
+• Recommend charities as beneficiaries of final grants of your account balance

 1. Whole or decimal percentages method